viktormorales/vhm-emoji-post-reactions/README.md

 1. Activate the plugin
 1. Go to `Settings > VHM EMOJI Post Reaction` for further information

-## Screenshots

-1. "Usage" tab in the Administration Panel.
-2. "Shortcode generator" tab in the Administration Panel.
-3. "My shortcodes" tab in the Administration Panel.
-4. The button in the editor to quickly show the shortcode.

 ## Changelog

 ### 1.1